LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 The Collector Edition

-• Hand-numbered 001–250 — scarcity with meaning, the way a photographer numbers a print run
+• Hand-numbered 001–250, the way a photographer numbers a print run

-• A clothbound case, foil and blind-emboss, sewn binding, archival paper, a ribbon marker
+• A clothbound case, foil and blind-emboss, sewn binding, archival paper

-SRGR's to gift and allocate to the people closest to the house; the first buyers of the season receive a copy.
+SRGR's to gift; the first buyers of the season receive a copy.

 Edition Two · open run